 |Duration||Amount||Type of Fee|

-Fall semester fees are due end-Sept/early-Oct, and spring semester fees are due early-Feb.
+Fall semester fees are due at the end of August, and spring semester fees are due at the end of January.
 Students will be billed automatically by Yale-NUS College and can access the bill online via the student portal.

 *Exact amounts for miscellaneous fees are subject to change and are to be paid after arrival in Singapore, during the registration process.

-Wellness Works, part of the Dean of Students office, oversees the well-being and mental health of students at Yale-NUS College.
-This includes providing services and resources to manage and reduce stress; and establishing the foundation toward a flourishing self and community.
+The Counselling Centre together with the Wellness unit of the Dean of Students Office oversee the well-being and mental health of students at Yale-NUS College.
+This includes providing services and resources to manage and reduce stress, and establishing the foundation for a community of care.

 For visiting students who are not native English speakers and are not currently studying in English, the following requirements should be met: